Opportunities with A Rocha

 The International Team is looking for local or long-term international volunteers to help with community organizational support for the Singapore community group.

 A Rocha USA is establishing a nationwide network of conservation activities.
 We welcome volunteers at several sites, but are unable to provide housing at this time.
 Please see our website for the latest opportunities.

-We are also glad to connect with people interested in starting a conservation effort in their own communities and with people interested in volunteering to help with various administrative and communication assignments.
+We are also glad to connect with people interested in starting an effort in their own communities and with people interested in volunteering to help with various administrative and communication assignments.